erlange/wbm-dl/README.md

                  If omitted only retrieves the status code of 200

   -e, --exact    Downloads only the url provided and not the full site.

+  -O, --Only       Restrict downloading to urls that match this filter.

+  -X, --eXclude    Skip downloading of urls that match this filter.

   -L, --list     Displays only the list in a JSON format with the archived timestamps, does not download anything